How to Soundproof a Hollow Door

 Are Solid Doors More Soundproof?

 Compared to hollow-core doors, solid doors are more soundproof.
-The honeycomb-patterned cardboard interior fills a hollow-core door with air, letting sound travel through more easily.
+The honeycomb-patterned cardboard interior lowers the door’s density compared to solid doors, so sound travels through more easily.
 Additionally, the veneer or paneling exterior layers are comparatively thinner than solid wood doors, making it easier for sound waves to pass through.

 Are Hollow-Core Doors Good?

-Just because solid doors are more soundproof than hollow-core doors doesn’t make one option better than the other.
-Hollow-core doors still have their unique benefits — they’re less expensive and easier to carry, therefore install, than solid doors.
-Luckily, there are ways you can improve your hollow-core doors to have the best of both worlds.
+Just because solid doors are more soundproof than hollow-core doors does not mean one option is definitively better than the other.
+Hollow-core doors still have their unique benefits — they are less expensive and easier to carry and install than solid doors.
+Plus, there are ways you can improve your hollow-core doors to have the best of both worlds.

 Can You Fill a Hollow Door With Foam?

-You can fill a hollow door with foam, but it involves an experienced technique and time.
-When you’re soundproofing your hollow interior door, your best option is investing in one or more of your other soundproofing options.
+You can fill a hollow door with foam, but it requires time and some advanced installation techniques.
+Your best option is to invest in one or more other soundproofing options.

 Methods to Soundproof a Hollow-Core Door